School of Earth and Environmental Sciences

 During October in Year 1 of the course the bursary students will be matched to a company facilitated by a matching day.

 The matching process and the finding out about each other is completed through informal contact during the day and over lunch (Employers and students sit at mixed lunch tables and students rotate between courses).
 Employers see the student details before the day (provided by the University of Portsmouth) and have their "targets" identified.
-Likewise the students do the same assisted by A4 Flyers prepared in advance by the Alliance members (and distributed by the University of Portsmouth).
+Students will also be expected to have researched the sponsor companies.

-Each student and each Alliance member will then be required to submit a preference list to the University.
+Each student and each industrial sponsor will then be required to submit a preference list to the University.
 The University will then produce a matrix of the choices and will match a student to an Alliance member.
-At this point the student is then linked to that company by a formal agreement which will set out the roles and responsibilities of the Alliance member, the student, and the University of Portsmouth.

-Prior to the end of December the company must arrange an orientation visit for the student.
+Prior to the end of December the company will normally arrange an orientation visit for the student.